bash-bastion/basalt/README.md

 - Local and user-wide package installation
 - Configure (optionally) exactly which directories are used for completions, binaries, or man pages
-- Works with essentially all popular Bash projects out of the box (if a project with over a thousand stars does not work, open an issue)
+- Works with essentially all popular Bash projects out of the box
 - 220+ Tests

 ## Alternatives Comparison